bionanogenomics/smap2vcf/README.md

 Note:  `python smap_to_vcf.py -h` to see usage on command line

+### Requirements
+This tool was designed to run with Python 2.7.

 ### License
 We offer this tool for open source use under the [MIT Software License](https://opensource.org/licenses/MIT).